tokenika/tokenika.github.io/WarsawBlock.md

   * No transaction fees

     From the business point of view, it is hard to defend the paradigm of end-user being forced to pay for the mere fact of interacting with an application.
 Unfortunately, this is the standard case in the current crypto-space: it's rental-based (pay-as-you-go), instead of owner-based.
 A Steem-like application could not have survived in such a model.
-EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and then use it freely, not just rent it.
+EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and its resources and then use them freely, not just rent them - this is obsolete.
+In EOS the deal is simple: if you own 1% of the tokens you own 1% of the network, including all it's resources: the bandwidth, the storage etc.

   * DPOS - the most decentralized & resilient consensus system out there